Kshatakshi/UW-Blockchain/README.md

-## What we learned
-Every hackathon is a very good learning experience, by participating here also we got to learn and explore a lot of new stuff.
-1. writing smart contracts, creating our dapp.
-2. next.js was new for us, so we got some handson at next.js as well
-3. most importantly working under pressure and maintaining coordination with the collaborators so that we are at a sync with them.

 ## What's next for Goodwill

 In this system we see that the adding of block in blockchain takes around 8-11 seconds in the test network which is slow as per efficiency of the system is concerned as per next this system can